Grade Level(s): 9

 - There is a $75 fee to change courses.

 - Semester 2 course changes will not appear in PowerSchool and Schoology until after the close of Semester 1.
-Students should check PowerSchool for teacher and classroom information before the start of classes on January 3rd.
+Students should check PowerSchool for teacher and classroom information before the start of Semester 2

 How to Request a Change: